Documentation

 Tips for Success

-1. Start with 2-3 objectives: More objectives make selection harder
+1. Start with 2-3 objectives: More objectives make selection harder.

-2. Scale objectives similarly (0–1) for fair comparison
+2. Scale objectives similarly (0–1) for fair comparison.

-3. Use paretoMetricKey or paretoScalarize to guide selection/tie-breaks
+3. Use paretoMetricKey or paretoScalarize to guide selection/tie-breaks.

-4. Validate chosen trade-offs on holdout sets
+4. Validate chosen trade-offs on a holdout set aligned to business constraints.

-5. Keep validation small to control cost
+5. Keep validation small to control cost; use validationExamples and feedbackExamples splits.

 See Also